 Mediterranean Shearwater: Surprisingly rare with a few sightings on pelagic trips July to October.

-British Storm-petrel: Present from mid-May well into October.
+European Storm-petrel: Present from mid-May well into October.
 Seen on every pelagic trip in this period to date.

 Wilson’s Storm-petrel: Scilly is the place to see this magical little seabird.
 Sightings are regular in July and August, but most reliable in the last ten days of July and the first few days of August.
 Rarely seen in June and early September.